-- The friendship and the circle of friends they form is amazing.
+- The friendship and the circle of friends they form are amazing.
 Alex has no friends – besides Nora and June (but June doesn’t count because she a sister first, then a friend later).
 Alex makes friends with Henry, Pez, and Bea.
 They have a tight circle of wild, full of adventures and support.

-- Alex’s family is also portrayed very realistic.
-One one side he loves the attention and the government, he loves what his mother does and truly enjoys life within the Senate and its rule.
+- Alex’s family is also portrayed as very realistic.
+On one side he loves the attention and the government, he loves what his mother does and truly enjoys life within the Senate and its rule.
 But, on the other side, he has seen how politics changed his life as a teenager.
 His mother is strong but also stubborn and his real father did not stay quiet in many things and so life changed.
 He loves June – who is a great character, funny, loving, independent – he also loves his dad – his food and character – and his stepfather Leo – who put his life aside to support Ellen.
 He loves his life but at the same time has been through a rough patch that was very relatable.

 - The side characters were amazing, from Cash to Amy to everyone else.
-They were supportive, funny and amazing.
+They were supportive, funny, and amazing.

 “Shut up, shut all the way up, oh my God,” Alex hisses, and if he weren’t already hell-bent on destroying Henry’s infuriating idiot face with his mouth right now, he would consider doing it with his fist.
 He’s focused on the burst of adrenaline carrying his feet over the antique rug, Henry’s tie wrapped around his fist, the flash in Henry’s eyes.
 He reaches the nearest wall, shoves Henry against it, and crushes their mouths together.31% into the book

 - The government aspect of the book was fascinating.
 Full of political twists and characters.
-Luna was an amazing character, a support for Alex and his family – and the biggest plot twist.
+Luna was an amazing character, support for Alex and his family – and the biggest plot twist.

 - The race was also very cool to read about.
-Ellen and her group, her child’s role in the votes, her husband and even ex-husband.
+Ellen and her group, her child’s role in the votes, her husband, and even ex-husband.
 Everything is so authentic I believed to be truly seeing this First Family in life.

 - I feel I didn’t talk enough about Alex and Henry together but I just have so many feelings towards these two.
-They were amazing together, in fear and struggle together, loving each other, disliking each other, being best friends and learning to grow together.
-I’M JUST SPEECHLESS, I feel I will never have enough to say about them to make them truly shine.
+They were amazing together, in fear and struggle together, loving each other, disliking each other, being best friends, and learning to grow together.
+I’m JUST SPEECHLESS, I feel I will never have enough to say about them to make them truly shine.
 JUST READ THE BOOK.

 - Again, read it.
-R-E-A-D I-T. Its been forever since I’ve truly enjoyed a reading that is not an adult reading.
+R-E-A-D I-T. It’s been forever since I’ve truly enjoyed a reading that is not an adult reading.
 New Adult is a genre I’m not completely familiar with but if all books are like this one – then maybe is a genre I will start exploring more soon.